shaheenkhanwork01/covid19-forecasting-prophet/README.md

 ## 📌 Project Overview

-This project uses the **Prophet model** to predict COVID-19 cases.
+In this project, I used the **Prophet model** to predict COVID-19 cases.

-The main goal is to understand the trend of COVID-19 cases and make **short-term forecasts** using time-series forecasting.
+The main goal was to understand the trend of COVID-19 cases and make short-term predictions using time-series forecasting.

 ## 🎯 Objectives

-* Clean and prepare the COVID-19 data
+* Clean the COVID-19 data
+* Understand the data
-* Analyze COVID-19 cases
+* Visualize COVID-19 cases
-* Visualize the trends
-* Build a Prophet forecasting model
+* Build a forecasting model
-* Predict future COVID-19 cases
+* Predict future cases
-* Evaluate the model
+* Check how well the model performs
-* Understand the limitations of forecasting

-## 🛠️ Technologies Used
+## 🛠️ Tools Used

 * Python
 * Pandas